-This document is for Version 2 of the Quick Deployment Environment.
-If you're using an older version of QDE, please refer to the QDEv1 Client Setup page.
+This document is for Version 1 of the Quick Deployment Environment.
+If you're using a newer version of QDE, please refer to the newer QDE Client Setup page.

-- Setup DNS to allow access to QDE.
+- Setting up DNS on the client to access QDE.

-In most environments, once you've added the QDE server, clients should be able to access it.
+Typically in your environment, onces you've added QDE, it should be able to start talking to the QDE.
 In some situations, you may need to add the host name with the IP address to your HOSTS file to reach your environment.

-On your client machines, you will need to run the following PowerShell scripts in an administrative context:
+On your client machines, you will be running the following script in an administrative context:

-- If your clients are air-gapped, you will need to ensure that they can at least access the QDE server itself in order to import the QDE Certificate.
+If your clients are air-gapped or you have changed the hostname, you will need to find a different means to import the QDE Certificate.

 - Install Chocolatey